sophiecchen/personal-website/work/tryhackme-walkthroughs/guided/intro-to-digital-forensics.md

 ## Task 3: Practical Example of Digital Forensics

+Files in a computer have associated data, called metadata.
+This metadata includes information about the file, such as creation date and last modification date.
+We can view the metadata of a PDF file by downloading `pdfinfo` using `sudo apt install poppler-utils`.
+The tool can be run as follows: `pdfinfo <file>`.

 <details>

 <summary>Using <code>pdfinfo</code>, find out the author of the attached PDF file.</summary>